 5. Significance and Use

-5.1 Background—Prior to this test, the ability of an engine lubricant to resist aeration was measured by Test Method D6894. test no longer correlated with the field.
+5.1 Background—Prior to this test, the ability of an engine lubricant to resist aeration was measured by Test Method D6894.
+A study carried out by Caterpillar indicated that this test no longer correlated with the field.
 There were also concerns about the reliability of the volume aeration measurement and the continued availability of the engine.
 The Caterpillar C13 EOAT was developed, therefore, to provide a better measurement of the ability of a lubricant to resist aeration during engine operation.

 5.2 Test Method—This test method evaluates aeration performance under high-engine-speed idling operation in a turbocharged, heavy-duty, four-stroke diesel engine.